What We Do

 Our second ecDTx, BBI-825, is a novel, oral, selective inhibitor of ribonucleotide reductase (RNR).
 RNR is the rate-limiting enzyme essential for de novo synthesis of deoxyribonucleotide triphosphates (dNTPs), the building blocks of DNA required for ecDNA assembly and repair; inhibition of RNR is synthetically lethal to amplification-enabled cancer cells.
 Preclinically, BBI-825 has demonstrated significant tumor growth inhibition, including regressions, in both the prevention and treatment of amplification-mediated resistance in mitogen-activated protein kinase (MAPK) pathway-activated tumors.

 BBI-825 is currently being studied in a first-in-human Phase 1/2 clinical trial in patients with resistance gene amplifications.
 The study is called STARMAP (Study Treating Acquired Resistance: MAPK Amplifications).
+Following an assessment of preliminary pharmacokinetic data from the Part 1 portion of the trial showing a lack of dose-proportional exposure, Boundless has made the strategic decision not to continue dose escalation of Part 1 or to proceed into the Part 2 portion of the STARMAP trial.

 For patients and caregivers: to learn more about the STARMAP study, please visit ClinicalTrials.gov Study Identifier NCT06299761.